Acetoacetic Ester Synthesis

 Mechanism

 A strong base deprotonates the dicarbonyl α-carbon.
 This carbon is preferred over the methyl carbon because the formed enolate is conjugated and thus resonance stabilized.
 The carbon then undergoes nucleophilic substitution.
-When heated with aqueous acid, the newly alkylated ester is hydrolyzed to a β-keto acid, which is decarboxylated to form a methyl ketone.
+When heated with aqueous acid, the newly alkylated ester is hydrolyzed to a β-keto acid, which is decarboxylated to form a methyl ketone.Deprotonates :Deprotonation is the removal of a proton (H+) from a molecule, forming the conjugate base.
+The proton removal decreases positive charge in the molecule and an increases negative charge.
+Deprotonation usually occurs from the donation of electrons or acceptance of the proton using a base, which forms its conjugate acid.

 Mechanism of Acetoacetic Ester Synthesis

-In the presence of mild base such as NaOH or NaOEt, the alpha – hydrogen of the beta-keto ester can be abstracted to produce the carbanion which can resonate to form an enolate.
+Step 1In the presence of mild base such as NaOH or NaOEt, the alpha – hydrogen of the beta-keto ester can be abstracted to produce the carbanion which can resonate to form an enolate.
 Since the enolate can resonate on either side of the ester and the ketone it is more stabilized and hence use of even mild bases can be made for this reaction.

 Abstraction of alpha-proton yields a carbanion which is stabilized by enol formation through resonance on either side of beta keto ester